Impact Wrestling TV preview: The lineup for Thursday's show, classic pay-per-view airing, Impact In 60 theme, BTI match - Pro Wrestling Dot Net

 -Killer Kelly arrives

-Powell’s POV: The eight-man tag match will be the main event, and the six-man tag match will open the show.
-Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
+Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
 AXS will air No Surrender 2005 on Thursday at 2CT/3ET.
 The Impact In 60 nostalgia show airs at 6CT/7ET the Santana and Ortiz version of LAX.
 The Before The Impact show streams on the Impact YouTube page at 6:30CT/7:30ET.
 John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and members’ exclusive audio reviews.

 Be the first to comment